official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 279 CIG Assessment, 21 July 2009, ‘How Corrupt is Iraq?’

-110

-The Report of the Iraq Inquiry

 # Key findings

 ## Development of UK strategy and options, 9/11 to early January 2002
 799. The following key findings are from Section 3.1:

-•  After the attacks on the US on 9/11, Mr Blair declared that the UK would
+*  After the attacks on the US on 9/11, Mr Blair declared that the UK would

 stand “shoulder to shoulder” with the US to defeat and eradicate international terrorism.

-•  Mr Blair took an active and leading role throughout the autumn of 2001 in building a coalition to act against that threat, including taking military action against the Taliban regime in Afghanistan.
+*  Mr Blair took an active and leading role throughout the autumn of 2001 in building a coalition to act against that threat, including taking military action against the Taliban regime in Afghanistan.

-•  Mr Blair also emphasised the potential risk of terrorists acquiring and using
+*  Mr Blair also emphasised the potential risk of terrorists acquiring and using
-•  In relation to Iraq, Mr Blair sought to influence US policy and prevent precipitate
+*  In relation to Iraq, Mr Blair sought to influence US policy and prevent precipitate

 a nuclear, biological or chemical weapon, and the dangers of inaction.